ltoscano/legacybridge-oss-cobol/README.md

-# 🐍 LegacyBridge COBOL Migration Agents - Open Source Edition
+# 🐍 LegacyBridge OSS COBOL Migration Agents

 **AI-powered COBOL to Java (Quarkus) migration framework built on Python using `atomic-agents` and `Instructor` for seamless orchestration, structured validation, and automatic cost tracking.**